 - Easier collaboration with cross-development teams: Since the developers speak the same language and use the same tools, it is easier to collaborate and integrate with cross-development teams.

-- Easier code transition from one platform to another: Since the same code is used on both platforms, transitioning the code to another platform is easier.
+- Simpler code transition between platforms: Since the same code is used on both platforms, transitioning the code to another platform is easier.

 Limitations of Using Flutter and React Native Together